 - Service delivery protests;

 - Disasters due to climate change;

-- Storm damages to the residents;
+- Failure to complete projects on time

-- Unskilled labour;

-- Political Agendas
+- ◆ Non-payment culture in community and government departments

 3.7.12 COMBINED SWOT ANALYSIS

 Prior sections of this report highlighted SWOT Analysis on each KPA.
 Following is a combined SWOT Analysis.